Separate Ways (Worlds Apart)

-"Separate Ways (Worlds Apart)" is a song performed by Journey, recorded for their album Frontiers and released as a single on January 5, 1983.
-It peaked at #8 for six consecutive weeks on the Billboard Hot 100 chart, and spent four weeks at No. 1 on the Top Tracks chart.
-The song is also well known for its use in the film Tron: Legacy, in season 4 of Stranger Things and as the theme music for WWE's trademark show Raw.
+"Separate Ways (Worlds Apart)" is a song performed by the American rock band Journey, recorded for their album Frontiers and released as a single in January 1983.
+It peaked at number eight for six consecutive weeks on the Billboard Hot 100 chart, and spent four weeks at number one on the Top Tracks chart.
+The song is also well known for its use in the films Yes Man, Tron: Legacy, and in season four of Stranger Things.

 To accompany the song on MTV, the band shot its first concept video.
 It was a difficult experience for a variety of reasons, and received mixed reviews from critics.
+The video was recorded in New Orleans, Louisiana.

 Background and writing

 The song was written and composed in 1982 during the Escape tour.
 It is not certain exactly when it was first performed live.
-Some sources will claim that the first live performance of the song was in 1982 at the Day on the Green concert, where singer Steve Perry told the crowd, "We just wrote this song about two weeks ago."
+Some sources claim that the first live performance of the song was in 1982 at the Day on the Green concert, where singer Steve Perry told the crowd, "We just wrote this song about two weeks ago."
 However, bootleg recordings exist of performances at least a month earlier at Chicago's Rosemont Horizon, where Perry also says the song was two weeks old.

 There were some minor differences in the lyrics on this live debut compared to the final version found on Frontiers.
 In a 2008 interview, guitarist Neal Schon recalled the first time it was played live:

 "Usually we don't write songs that far in advance of an album," observed Jonathan Cain, the band's keyboardist, as Andy Secher, in his article "Adventures in Frontierland," published in the June 1983 issue of Hit Parader Magazine, quoted him.
 "But on that occasion, Steve [Perry] and I were just working an idea backstage and it all came together.
 He was working on a bass and I had a guitar, and we just worked out the melody that night and the lyrics the next afternoon.
 Sometimes you can get lucky and have a song fall together like that."

 Schon said that the song was, like many other songs by the band, "Motown mixed with R&B and blues ... that's pretty much where 'Separate Ways' is coming from.
-It's got a heavier guitar than an R&B song, but I think that's what makes it sound like Journey."Cain said the same thing in 1983:
+It's got a heavier guitar than an R&B song, but I think that's what makes it sound like Journey."

+Cain said the same thing in 1983: